Jatiya Sangsad: Double membership

 Article 71 of the Constitution allows eligible people to be candidates in more than one constituency.
 However, if elected from multiple seats, the member must vacate all but one seat.

 It is usually the custom for prominent politicians, especially party leaders to stand in multiple constituencies.
-During the 2008 election Awami League leader Sheikh Hasina, prominent AL figure (and later prime minister of Bangladesh) Zillur Rahman, BNP leader Khaleda Zia and Jatiya Party leader H M Ershad all were candidates in the maximum possible number of constituencies.
+During the 2008 election Awami League leader Sheikh Hasina, prominent AL figure (and later president of Bangladesh) Zillur Rahman, BNP leader Khaleda Zia and Jatiya Party leader H M Ershad all were candidates in the maximum possible number of constituencies.